What is a pre-pack administration?

 Funding the new business

 No liquidation or administration procedure is free.
-As the director of the company, it is your responsibility to raise the money to complete these actions.
+As the company’s director, you are responsible for raising the money to complete these actions.
 This can create extra worries for a director who is already struggling financially, hence the consideration of a pre-pack sale.

 Competitor ownership

-When using a pre-pack administration, you may come up against your competitors when bidding for your company.
-For larger companies, this may be more likely to occur because your competitors already know your business.
+When using a pre-pack administration, you may be required to compete against your competitors when bidding for your company.
+This may be more likely for larger companies because your competitors already know your business.

 You should ensure that you have completed in-depth research before applying to enter a pre-pack.
 There are lots of elements to consider with a pre-pack sale.